JakeQusha/GJGE/README.md

 # GJGE (WIP)

 GJGE ia a Game Dev Toolkit written in C++23.
 Intended to be used in the future by me and my friends during game jam competitions.
-Project is still in very early stage so expect big changes and major reconstructions.
+The project is still in very early stage so expect big changes and major reconstructions.

 ## Implemented features
 ### Tools
 - Full fledged **Inspector** for managing entities and debugging
 - **Console** with support for custom commands and logging

-### Libary
+### Library
 - **Entity Hierarchy**
 - Performant **input system**
 - **Asset Manager**